rpuls/medusa-payment-solana/README.md

 // 2.
 Create the payment URL for the QR code
 //    The URL should only request the *remaining* amount. const paymentUrl = `solana:${solana_one_time_address}?amount=${remainingAmount.toFixed(9)}`;
+// OBS: Many wallets no longer support QR code with parameters.
+Alternatively, render QR code from: solana_one_time_address

 // 3.
 Render the UI
 //    - Display total price (sol_amount), amount paid (received_sol_amount), and remaining amount.